openframeworks/ofSite/_documentation/graphics/ofTrueTypeFont.markdown

 Sets line height for text drawn on screen.

 Note the line height is automatically computed based on the font size, when you load in the font.

+Parameters:
+height Line height for text drawn on screen.